FerniCuesta/computer-engineering/README.md

 # Computer Engineering degree
 ## Here you will find my degree work.
 It is organised in folders, one for each subject.

-What you will find in each folder:
+The knowlegde obtained in each subject:

 ### Second year
 [Concurrent & Distributed Systems](./computer-engineering/tree/main/concurrent-and-distributed-systems)